Southwest Chief On The Santa Fe Trail

 The 2265 mile route covers what was known as the old “Santa Fe Trail” that the pioneers forged with their wagon trains and stage coaches trying to reach California for its gold!

 Amtrak assumed passenger service from The Atchison, Topeka and the Santa Fe Railway in 1971 and still follows the same basic route as the Santa Fe Trail.
 In 1995, the Santa Fe Railway merged with Burlington Northern and became the BNSF Railway Company.
 BNSF owns the tracks that the Amtrak traverses.

-The Southwest Chief travels an average of 55 mph on its voyage from Los Angeles to Chicago and takes roughly 45 hours to complete.
+The Southwest Chief travels an average of 55 mph on its journey from Los Angeles to Chicago and takes roughly 45 hours to complete.

 - Rail Line: Amtrak

 - Power type: Diesel/electric

 - Builder: General Electric-Genesis series